From Power On to Main(): How an OS Boots

 SystemsOS

 When you press the power button, magic happens.
-But it’s not magic—it’s legacy engineering from the 1980s.
+But it’s not magic - it’s legacy engineering layered on newer standards.

 Before your beautiful React app loads, your CPU has to wake up in a mode that resembles a 40-year-old Intel 8086 chip.

-• Stage 2: Understands file systems (FAT32, EXT4) and loads the Kernel image.
+2. Stage 2: Understands filesystems and loads the kernel image.

-Your CPU is still in Real Mode (16-bit).
-It can only address 1MB of RAM.
-To run a real OS, we need Protected Mode (32-bit) or Long Mode (64-bit).
+The CPU starts in Real Mode (16-bit).
+It can address only 1MB of RAM.
+A real OS needs Protected Mode (32-bit) or Long Mode (64-bit).

 cli ; Disable interrupts